georgechang/blog/content/posts/2020/sitecore-headless-development-with-aspnet-core/part-2/index.md

 What if you're as crazy as I am and wanted to know how to set this up from scratch?
 What's needed to turn a regular ASP.NET Core MVC application to a Sitecore application with the Sitecore ASP.NET Core SDK?
 Let's find out!

+### Create a New ASP.NET Core Project

+Time to create our new blank ASP.NET Core project.

+1. Open a terminal window and set your current directory to where you want to create your project.
+2. Enter in `dotnet new mvc -n MyProjectName`
+3. ???
+4. PROFIT!

 ### Create API Key

 For starters, make sure you've installed the [Sitecore Headless Services](https://dev.sitecore.net/Downloads/Sitecore_Headless_Rendering/140/Sitecore_Headless_Rendering_1400.aspx) package in your Sitecore 10 instance.